cryptpad/documentation/FAQ.rst

 #.
 Check the list of extensions below, disable the ones you have installed, if any
 #.
 Try using your browser in a private window and/or with all extensions disabled
 #.
 Try using a different browser.
-We recommend the latest versions of Firefox or Chromium
+We recommend the latest versions of `Firefox <https://www.mozilla.org/en-US/firefox/new/>`_ or `Chromium <https://www.chromium.org/Home/>`_
 #.
-If the issues persist, please contact :ref:`support`
+If the issues persist, please contact your instance :ref:`support`

 List of extensions known to cause issues with CryptPad
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~